What should I consider if I’m thinking of buying my first home?

 Back to top

-What kinds of checks should I do if I’m thinking of putting an offer on a house?
+What checks should I do before putting an offer on a house?

 Ask the real estate agent or seller as many questions as you can about the property.
 However don’t rely solely on them for all the information you need, and be prepared to do your own research.